vadimrm/2D-money-project/README.md

 at least no worse than the production of goods and services.

-Keywords: Economics, new political economy, new economic system, finance, money, two-dimensional money, 2D money.
+Keywords: Economics, new political economy, new economic system, finance, money, two-dimensional money, 2D money,2D money project.

 License.